Ojos del Salado: Name

-The name Ojos del Salado /es/ refers to a river, Río Salado (Note: The river does not actually originate on Ojos del Salado; according to the Deutscher Alpenverein map from 2004, the Rio Salado originates next to Cerro Solo.) ("Salty River"), that a 1937 Polish expedition used to reach the mountain.
-It is unclear whether the name was already used before by a Chile-Argentina boundary commission.
+The name Ojos del Salado refers to a river, Río Salado (Note: The river does not actually originate on Ojos del Salado; according to the Deutscher Alpenverein map from 2004, the Rio Salado originates next to Cerro Solo.) ("Salty River"), which was used by a 1937 Polish expedition to reach the mountain.
+It is unclear whether the name was already in use before by a Chile–Argentina boundary commission.
 In geographical terms, Ojo is commonly used in Chile and Argentina to denote a spring or source of water; e.g. the nearby source of the Las Lozas river "Ojo de las Lozas".

 The mountain is often referred to as Cerro Ojos del Salado and Nevado Ojos del Salado; the former is a common term for "mountain" in Chile and the latter means "snowy", referring to snow-covered mountains.
 Another theory posits that the name means "salty eyes" or "salty springs", referring to mineral deposits on its flanks.
 There are two summits, known as the eastern or Argentine and western or Chilean summit; both lie along the international boundary and get their names after the country from which they can be more easily reached.